 NOTE The REPO switch must be a latching-type switch not tied to any other circuits.
 NOTE REPO normally-open and normally-closed return terminals are separated on the terminal board but are electrically in common.

-Figure 4-29.
+Figure 4-19.
 Normally-Open REPO Switch Wiring

-- 12. If required, install wiring from the REPO switch to the trip circuitry of the upstream protective devices.
-A second contact block is provided on the REPO switch for this function (see Figure 4-28).
-The REPO switch wiring must be in accordance with NEC Article 725 Class 2 requirements. - 13.
-Reinstall the top internal safety shield panel and secure with the retained hardware.

-- 14. Reinstall the front door removed in Step 4 and secure with the retained hardware. - 15.
-Close the door and secure the latch.

-Figure 4-30 shows the wiring connections if the normally-closed REPO contacts are used and Figure 4-31 shows alternative methods of connecting a REPO switch if using another manufacturer's switch.
+- 15. If you are installing multiple REPO switches, wire additional switches in parallel with the first REPO. - 16.
+If required, install wiring from the REPO switch to the trip circuitry of the upstream protective devices.
+A second contact block is provided on the REPO switch for this function (see Figure 4-18).
+The REPO switch wiring must be in accordance with NEC Article 725 Class 2 requirements. - 17.
+Reinstall the small top internal safety shield panel and secure with the cabinet mounted screws. - 18.
+Reinstall the front door removed in Step 4 and secure with the retained hardware. - 19.
+Close the door and secure the latch. - 20.
+If removed, reinstall the safety shield panel removed in Step 8.
+Secure with the retained hardware. - 21.
+If removed, reinstall the left front panel removed in Step 7 and secure with the retained hardware. - 22.
+Figure 4-20 shows the wiring connections if the normally closed REPO contacts are used and Figure 4-21 shows alternative methods of connecting a REPO switch if using another manufacturer's switch.